TomBytedani/jira-label-bulk-modify/README.md

 - `add`: String or array of strings for labels to add
 - `remove`: String or array of strings for labels to remove
 - `query`: JQL query to select target issues
-- `status`: "TO DO" or "DONE" to track progress
+- `status`: "TO DO" or "DONE" to track progress.
+"DONE" batches won't be processed by the script.

 ## 📊 Output